Goutham999/ansible_advance_homework/roles/app-tier/README.md

 Role Variables
 --------------

-the variables are usually inside the vars/main.yml
+The variables are usually inside the vars/main.yml
 example:

     payload:          tomcat